RayBenefield/Forge-Dev-Kit/feature-requests.md

  - **Name Objects** - Please let us name objects for organization sake.
 These names don't have to show up in game outside of forge, but we definitely need a way to keep track of objects.
+ - **Activator.Labels** - Allow us to add the labels of the Activator to our objects